dalabs/deepDa/README.md

 	- a jupyter notebook with links

-	- a short manual-alike document with a very simple github collaboration example
+	- a short document with a very simple github collaboration example